CANCER PREVENTION RECOMMENDATIONS

 Physical activity in any form helps to lower cancer risk.
 Aim to build more activity, like brisk walking, into your daily routine.

-Emerging research is showing that extended periods of inactivity – sitting at a computer, watching tv, etc. – increase many indicators for cancer risk.
+Emerging research is shows that sedentary behaviors – e.g. sitting at a computer, watching tv, – increase risk for weight gain, overweight and obesity.
 Break up your day by getting up and walking around a few minutes every hour.

 Basing our diets around plant foods (like vegetables, fruits, whole grains and beans), which contain fiber and other nutrients, can reduce our risk of cancer.

 For good health, AICR recommends that we base all of our meals on plant foods.
 When preparing a meal, aim to fill at least two-thirds of your plate with vegetables, fruits, whole grains and beans.

 As well as containing vitamins and minerals, plant foods are good sources of substances called phytochemicals.
 These are biologically active compounds, which can help to protect cells in the body from damage that can lead to cancer.